 A traditional in-house receptionist gives you the most control, but also the highest fixed cost.
 You are paying salary, taxes, training time, management overhead, and coverage gaps when that person is out sick or off the clock.
 That model still makes sense for high-touch environments, but it is expensive if most calls are repetitive.

-A virtual receptionist service usually lowers that burden because you do not need to hire internally.
+A virtual receptionist service usually lowers the burden of in-house because you do not need to hire internally.
 The tradeoff is that you often pay for minutes, packages, or service tiers.
-In an English-language pricing guide published by Intelligent Office, basic virtual receptionist plans were listed at $95 to $250 per month, mid-tier plans at $250 to $500 per month, and premium plans at $500 to $1,200+ per month, with AI or hybrid options listed at $30 to $100 per month.
-That does not settle the market by itself, but it shows how wide pricing can be depending on service design.
+In a pricing guide published by Intelligent Office, basic virtual receptionist plans were listed at $95 to $250 per month, mid-tier plans at $250 to $500 per month, and premium plans at $500 to $1,200+ per month, with AI or hybrid options listed at $30 to $100 per month.
+That does not settle the market by itself, but it shows how wide pricing can be depending o

 An AI receptionist usually becomes attractive when your inbound work is repetitive enough to automate.
 Think appointment reminders, basic intake, lead qualification, hours and location questions, after-hours call capture, or first-response handling across phone and chat.
 In those cases, AI can flatten labor costs and extend coverage without forcing you to staff every hour manually.